-The Community Service Center (CSC) of Oregon is an interdisciplinary organization that assists Oregon communities by providing planning and technical assistance to help solve local issues and improve the quality of life for Oregon residents.
-The CSC is housed at the University of Oregon.
+Located in Hendricks Hall, the Community Service Center (CSC) is an interdisciplinary organization that assists Oregon communities by providing planning and technical assistance to help solve local issues and improve the quality of life for Oregon residents.
 The role of the CSC is to link the skills, expertise, and innovation of higher education with the economic development and environmental needs of communities and regions in the State of Oregon, thereby providing service to Oregon and learning opportunities to the students involved.

-Through the service-learning programs provided by the CSC, student participants gain important service and professional experience by helping to solve community and regional issues.
-Through its programs, the CSC works to establish relationships and strengthen the partnerships between faculty and students on Oregon University System (OUS) campuses and community representatives, state and local agencies, and non-profit organizations.
-The CSC provides six interrelated services.
+Through CSC programs, students gain important service and professional experience by helping to solve community and regional in addition to establishing relationships and strengthening partnerships between faculty and students on Oregon University System (OUS) campuses, community representatives, state and local agencies, and non-profit organizations.

 The CSC started small in 1973, when then-UO faculty member David Povey envisioned a program that linked higher education with local communities to solve pressing community problems.
 The first project evaluated the impacts if Senate Bill 100 — Oregon’s innovative land use law that celebrates its 40th anniversary this month — was not passed.
 The result of that evaluation was a report, “Activities of Statewide Significance,” developed by six students and Povey.
 Since then, the CSC has grown to engage more than 120 students each year in more than 170 projects statewide.

 1. Community Planning Workshop

 2. Resource Assistance for Rural Environments

 4. Economic Development Administration University Center